Data binding

 })

-# Keywords (must be enclosed in double quotes)
+# Keywords (required in double quotation marks)

 <checkbox checked="{{false}}"> </checkbox>

-# Operations
+# operation

 <view hidden="{{flag ? true : false}}"> Hidden </view>

-# Arithmetic Operations
+# Arithmetic operations

 <view> {{a + b}} + {{c}} + d </view>